alexk93/Imaging/README.md

 INSTALL: https://www.zaber.com/software

 The shutter, mass spectrometer and laser diode are either based on TTL signalling or a simple linear scale.
-For obvious reasons, the shutter and laser diode require a controller.
+For obvious reasons, the shutter and laser diode require a controller and an I/O device.

 It is not recommended to work with the "build application (EXE)" function of LabVIEW, as it may cause unknown issues in operability.